bsc-pm/dlb/doc/user_guide/source/advance_usage.rst

 Asynchronous mode
 =================

-DLB works on polling mode but the asynchronous mode can be enabled using the option ``DLB_ARGS+=" --mode=async"``.
+DLB works on polling mode by default, this means that each process needs to poll to check if a certain resource can be either acquired or must be returned.

-In this mode, DLB creates a helper thread that will manage all the callbacks whenever the status of a CPU changes.
+From DLB 2.0, the library can also start in asynchronous mode using the option ``DLB_ARGS+=" --mode=async"``.
+In this mode, DLB creates a helper thread that will invoke the appropriate callbacks from each process whenever necessary.

 Requests
 ========